grammarly/rocker/README.md

 # rocker

 Rocker breaks the limits of Dockerfile.
 It adds some crucial features that are missing while keeping Docker’s original design and idea.
-Let’s see those features.
+Let’s take a look at those features.

 * [Installation](#installation)
 * [Rockerfile](#rockerfile)